 A: The cost of living is lower than in New York City.
 Bread, fruits and vegetables are quite inexpensive, that is if you buy local!
-If you are looking for imported items like brussels sprouts, avocadoes, or Pecorino Romano cheese, then you will pay a high price.
-If one is open to using products that the locals use and not rely on brands from “back home”, then the prices are quite reasonable.
-But the main reason the cost of living is so much lower is simply because there are less places to spend it.
+If you are looking for imported items like brussels sprouts, avocados, or Pecorino Romano cheese, then you will pay a high price.
+If one is open to using products that the locals use and not relying on brands from “back home”, then the prices are quite reasonable.
+But the main reason the cost of living is so much lower is simply that there are fewer places to spend it.

 Money can be easily spent at the malls or on luxury items; however, there are no bars, movie theatres, clubs, or other social places where money can go quickly.
 If one is disciplined, it can be quite easy to have a lower cost of living.

 Q: What are the locals like; do you mix mainly with other expats?

 A: As in any location, there are people that you get along with and people that you don’t.
 I make it a point to have a balanced group of friends based on shared values and common interests, not on nationality.
 The majority of my interactions with Saudis and expats are at my workplace.
 Keeping in mind that everyone is an individual, the Saudis are friendly and inquisitive.
 It is not uncommon to be asked about marital status, family size, religion, and nationality upon first meeting a Saudi.
 Due to cultural norms, I have been spending time outside of work mostly with other expats.
 As Saudi Arabia has a large community of expat workers, I am fortunate to have a diverse group of friends.
 I do not live in a compound, so I mix with locals in the neighbourhood, on the street, and at the local stores.
 My apartment complex houses mostly doctors and other medical professionals from all over the globe, including some from Saudi Arabia.